-$$Cu + H_2 SO_4 \to \text{CuSO}4 + H_2 \tag{Eq.15}$$
+$$Cu + H_2SO_4 \rightarrow \text{CuSO}4 + H_2 \tag{Eq.15}$$

 All these reactions show that the studied effluent can cause abiotic degradation of wastewater treatment plants in chemical ways.
-Hydrogen sulfide and sulphuric acid formed continuously in the effluent can chemically degrade iron and copper structures, constituting actual economic, health. and environmental impacts .
+Hydrogen sulfide and sulphuric acid formed continuously in the effluent can chemically degrade iron and copper structures, constituting actual health, economic, and environmental impacts .
 These consequences underline the importance of proper effluent management to protect wastewater infrastructure and extend its lifespan to ensure sustainable development .
 Governments and industry must make a firm commitment to this preventive approach.